CounterpartyXCP/Documentation/README.md

 # Official Documentation of the Counterparty Project

-The documentation is hosted on http://counterparty.io/docs/.
+All documentation at http://counterparty.io/docs/ is rendered from the markdown sources in this repository.